Burkeville, British Columbia

-Burkeville (foreground) viewed from a plane departing Vancouver International Airport.

-Burkeville, British Columbia is a village located on Sea Island in Richmond, British Columbia, Canada.
+Burkeville, British Columbia is a neighbourhood located on Sea Island in Richmond, British Columbia, Canada.

-The village is the only residential area on Sea Island, which is primarily covered by the Vancouver International Airport.
+The former village is the only residential area on Sea Island, which is primarily covered by the Vancouver International Airport.

 History

 Development

 The village was constructed from 1941 to 1943 by Wartime Housing Limited, the crown corporation responsible for the development of homes for workers in wartime industries.
 With rubber shortages and restrictions on gasoline usage, the government considered the community essential in order to house the employees of the Boeing Aircraft Factory close to their workplace.
 The land upon which the neighbourhood is built was expropriated from farmers who lived in the area.

 In an effort to expedite the construction process, the entire village was constructed with only three different floor plans for the original 328 houses.
 Houses were between 700 and 900 square feet, containing either four or six rooms depending on the layout, and came in three different exterior colours.
 The homes lacked lawns, garages, insulation, and furnaces, relying on wood or coal burning kitchen stoves for heat.
 The first residents moved into the neighbourhood in January 1944.

 The community would later be named Burkeville, after then-President of Boeing Canada, Stanley Burke (1889-1959).
 The street names have an aeronautical theme, many of which bear the names of airplane manufacturers, including Boeing Avenue, Douglas Crescent, and Handley Avenue, or of specific aircraft models, such as Hudson Avenue, Catalina Crescent, and Lysander Lane.